Published by SchoolAdvisor on Apr 11, 2018, 03:46 AM

 Children who engage in some form of co-curricular activity gain the benefit of leading a much healthier lifestyle along with a foundation to build confidence, creativity and social skills, all of which helps a child go the extra mile in the classroom.

-With most international schools in Malaysia, there are a multitude of indoor and outdoor sporting facilities that cater to this need.
+With most international schools in Malaysia, there is a multitude of indoor and outdoor sporting facilities that cater to this need.
 What is important beyond these facilities though is that there are assurances of safety along with proper age-sensitive coaching that could help ease your child through the sports.
 Here at Schooladvisor.my, we have compiled a list of sports your child may be interested in along with schools that facilitate them.

 Football, also known as soccer to some, is an outdoor team sport played between two teams that consist of eleven players each.